1.c) Stars, expansion of the Universe and dark energy

 Elastic characteristics of reticular matter allow the energy of reversible deformation, accumulated in the mass, to constitute so-called dark energy, once reversion begins with nuclear fusion processes in stars.

-Interestingly enough, it seems that the most appropriate term for dark energy could, in fact, be white energy.
+Interestingly enough, it seems that the most appropriate term for dark energy could, in fact, be white energy, which would also make dark matter unnecessary.

 The mechanism of dark energy is increasing in the volume of the global aether, as its elasticity causes displacement of the rest of the reticular structure of matter.
 This mechanism implies a new type of movement, the movement of global aether; we say new because it has not a consideration in the application of Newton’s Laws of Dynamics.